danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-21-undimmed-presentation-detents-in-swiftui.md

 SwiftUI 4 adds a bunch of amazing features, such as custom sized sheets.
 However, the current sheets will always dim the underlying view when they are presented, even when they use a smaller size.
 Let's look at how to fix this.

+> Update 2022-09-04: I have been notified that the approach in this post now only works in the latest Xcode betas if `.large` is in the provided set of detents.
+Furthermore, I noticed that SwiftUI previews in the latest Xcode betas started crashing when they use this undimmed modifier.
+The post has been updated with a setup that doesn't cause a crash and the modifier now always adds `.large` to the provided set of detents, to ensure that undimming works.
+If you have any other ideas on how to make this work without inserting `.large`, please leave a comment or reply in [this thread]({{page.tweet}}).

 ## Background